By the Ohio Bicycle Federation

 (9) Requiring the registration and licensing of bicycles, including the requirement of a registration fee for residents of the local authority;

-Comment: The most important of the reforms passed in 2006 requires that any local regulations be consistent with the uniform rules of the road.
+Local regulations must be consistent with the uniform rules of the road.
 In addition, signs are required to tell of any permitted local regulations.
 Unfortunately, some communities have been very slow to remove non-conforming ordinances that mandate unsafe practices.

 (A) Upon all roadways of sufficient width, a vehicle or trackless trolley shall be driven upon the right half of the roadway except as follows: